aaronparker/aaronparker.github.io/_posts/2006-10-07-nap-mvp-webcast-available-to-all.md

 tags:
   - NAP
 ---
 [Jeff Sigman](http://blogs.technet.com/nap/archive/2006/10/05/NAP-MVP-webcast-now-available-for-offline-viewing.aspx), the NAP Release Manager at Microsoft, has posted a link to a webcast he did recently for MVPs, which is now [available for general viewing](https://www119.livemeeting.com/cc/msmvp/view?id=3K8FCR).
 This is quite a long webcast (1h 40m) but it goes into detail about NAP and demonstrates using DHCP or IPSec as an enforcement tool for NAP.
-It&#8217;s well worth checking out if you have the time, but if you don&#8217;t, here&#8217;s my (really) rough notes to give you an overview of the content:
+It's well worth checking out if you have the time, but if you don't, here's my (really) rough notes to give you an overview of the content:

   * Intro, How NAP came about, What is NAP?
 [Terminal Server Gateway](http://www.msterminalservices.org/articles/Overview-Longhorn-Servers-Terminal-Service-Gateway-Part1.html) supports NAP
   * Demo NAP working by turning off anti-virus with manual remediation and turning off Windows Update settings with automatic remediation
   * Using DHCP requires no client side configuration (compared to IPSec), easiest way to implement NAP, but least secure
   * 3<sup>rd</sup> party DHCP server vendors can license the statement of health protocol to interoperate with NAP
   * NAP uses WMI to determine status of antivirus, firewall and anti-spyware products.
 All venders should be using proper APIs to notify WMI.
 NAP is reliant on the Windows Security Centre
-  * [Cisco NAC](http://www.cisco.com/en/US/netsol/ns466/networking_solutions_package.html) and NAP interoperate by allowing NAP to use NAC (for example implemented in a Cisco switch) as an enforcement tool instead of DHCP or Microsoft&#8217;s IPSec/802.1X
+  * [Cisco NAC](http://www.cisco.com/en/US/netsol/ns466/networking_solutions_package.html) and NAP interoperate by allowing NAP to use NAC (for example implemented in a Cisco switch) as an enforcement tool instead of DHCP or Microsoft's IPSec/802.1X
   * When Using DHCP, NPS (Network Policy Server) and DHCP must co-exist on the same server
   * NAP client may be included in Windows XP Service Pack 3
   * NAP will tie in with [Forefront Client Security](http://www.microsoft.com/forefront/clientsecurity/default.mspx)